Neoliberalism, the dominant ideology of modern capitalism, is under

 working class all over the world.
 Now the economic crisis is forcing the authorities

-to intervene, regulate, and even nationalise firms.
+to intervene, regulate, and even nationalise firms because they have no choice.

 Is neoliberalism dead?